Import 3D Text File

 Signal Multiplier

-Selects the units for imported data and factor by which the data should be multiplied.
+Selects the units of imported data and factor by which the data should be multiplied.

 Signal Axis